Length

 Length is a measure of distance.
 In the International System of Quantities, length is a quantity with dimension distance.
 In most systems of measurement a base unit for length is chosen, from which all other units are derived.
-In the International System of Units (SI) system the base unit for length is the metre.
+In the International System of Units (SI) system, the base unit for length is the metre.

 Length is commonly understood to mean the most extended dimension of a fixed object.
 However, this is not always the case and may depend on the position the object is in.

-Various terms for the length of a fixed object are used, and these include height, which is vertical length or vertical extent, and width, breadth or depth.
+Various terms for the length of a fixed object are used, and these include height, which is vertical length or vertical extent, width, breadth, and depth.
 Height is used when there is a base from which vertical measurements can be taken.
-Width or breadth usually refer to a shorter dimension when length is the longest one.
-Depth is used for the third dimension of a three dimensional object.
+Width and breadth usually refer to a shorter dimension than length.
+Depth is used for the measure of a third dimension.

 Length is the measure of one spatial dimension, whereas area is a measure of two dimensions (length squared) and volume is a measure of three dimensions (length cubed).